-Dr. Napier attended the University of Texas Health & Science Center in San Antonio, Texas, receiving her medical degree in 1996 following her bachelor’s degree from Texas A&M. She served as a resident of the University of Texas Southwestern Medical School, and Parkland Memorial Hospital in Dallas, Texas, from 1996 through 2000 where she served as chief resident.
+After receiving her bachelor’s degree from Texas A&M University, Dr. Napier attended the University of Texas Health & Science Center in San Antonio, Texas, receiving her medical degree in 1996.
+She was drawn to Obstetrics and Gynecology because it encompasses a wide variety of medicine, not only medical but also surgical.
+She served as an Obstetrics & Gynecology resident of the University of Texas Southwestern Medical School and Parkland Memorial Hospital in Dallas from 1996 through 2000, where she served as chief resident.

 In 2000, Dr. Napier joined the staff of Advanced Women’s Healthcare.
 Working with and engaging with her patients is what Dr. Napier loves about practicing medicine.

 “I love the day to day interaction with the patients and getting to help people better their lives, better their health.
 That’s really what is the most satisfying,” she said.

 She is certified by the American Board of Obstetrics and Gynecology, with specialties including minimally invasive and robotic surgery, high-risk obstetrics, fertility and general gynecology.
 In fact, she was the first Gynecologist trained on the da Vinci robotic surgical system at Medical City and the first Gynecologist to do single site robotic surgery.
 She is very interested in robotic surgery and daily advances in this technology, which make very difficult and technical surgeries minimally invasive for patients, leading to faster recoveries.